carbon-language/carbon-lang/llvm/docs/HowToSubmitABug.rst

 🔒 If you believe that the bug is security related, please follow :ref:`report-security-issue`. 🔒

 Basically you have to do two things at a minimum.
-First, decide whether the bug `crashes the compiler`_ (or an LLVM pass), or if the compiler is `miscompiling`_ the program (i.e., the compiler successfully produces an executable, but it doesn't run right).
+First, decide whether the bug `crashes the compiler`_ or if the compiler is `miscompiling`_ the program (i.e., the compiler successfully produces an executable, but it doesn't run right).
 Based on what type of bug it is, follow the instructions in the linked section to narrow down the bug so that the person who fixes it will be able to find the problem more easily.

 Once you have a reduced test-case, go to `the LLVM Bug Tracking System
 <https://bugs.llvm.org/enter_bug.cgi>`_ and fill out the form with the